TerjeNorderhaug/nexmo-pubnub-device-monitor/README.md

 demonstrating "isomorphic" clojurescript shared between frontend and backend and [Figwheel](https://github.com/bhauman/lein-figwheel) hotloading code changes to both.

+In addition to the server monitoring a pubnub channel, the implementation also **uses Pubnub internally** to communicate between the server and browser.
+The details about the monitored pubnub channel is shielded from exposure to those accessing the web monitor.
+It would be trivial to filter the messages to limit what is shown in the browser.

 ## Demonstration

 Open the demo monitor page at https://nexmo-pubnub.herokuapp.com